Breaststroke Swim Rules In The Open Water

 With swimmers from Africa and Europe to the Americas, Oceania and Asia doing more and more non-freestyle swims in the open water, the issue of how to define butterfly, backstroke and breaststroke in the open water has been a topic in the open water community for some time.*

-The World Open Water Swimming Association developed an initial set of rules to govern these butterfly, backstroke and breaststroke swims and provide some guidance to both swimmers and race officials.
+The World Open Water Swimming Association developed an initial set of rules to govern these butterfly, backstroke and breaststroke swims and crossings in order to provide some guidance and parameters to both swimmers, observers, and governing body officials.

 While breaststrokers have frequented many open water swims from the Netherlands to South Africa to Japan, breaststrokers have a long history of channel swimming starting with Captain Matthew Webb in the English Channel, and among ice swimmers everywhere.